songv1/2017-Science-Research-Program/README.md

 Research papers that provided background information and formulas for this project.

 ## Raw Data
+NOTE: File size exceeds upload maximum.
+Files not included in this repository.
 Raw data of galaxies from telescopes in .fits or .dat format.

 ## Completed Graphs